literalplus/sic/README.md

 # sic

 __sic__ is a web application built to manage quotes attributed to people.
 It is based on [Tingo](https://github.com/xxyy/tingo), which uses technologies like AngularJS (JS is bad, I know, but this is supposed to be a simple and fast project), lesscss and the Spring Framework.

 ## What is it?

-Specifically, _sic_ allows anyone knowing a secret code to register, view and manage quotes.
-People do currently have to be created by an administrator, but this might change in the future.
-It will also provide a convenient print view which allows people to print quotes for displaying them on a wall or something.
+Specifically, _sic_ allows anyone knowing a secret code to register, view and manage quotes and people.
+It also provides a convenient print view which allows people to print quotes for displaying them on a wall or something.
+They can also select multiple quotes for printing into a single file or print all quotes with a specific rating.

 ## Installation